MicrosoftDocs/CordovaDocs/cordovadocs/tips-workarounds/configuration-tips.md

         remotebuild certificates generate

+    > [!NOTE]
-    > **Note** If you are running an older version of the agent, the preceding command is not supported.
+    > If you are running an older version of the agent, the preceding command is not supported.
 Make sure that you update the remotebuild agent by [re-installing](../first-steps/ios-guide.md#first-install-a-few-things-onto-your-mac).

 4. Follow instructions to [start the agent](../first-steps/ios-guide.md#remoteAgent) on your Mac and configure the agent in Visual Studio.